UNEDSoftMatter/CG-Method/README.md

 The program uses the file `sim` to process each snapshot.

+### *CG-Method* without arguments

-2. If you  provide an argument to  *CG-Method*,  it will  omit the  creation of snapshots and it will use `argv[1]` as the file list.
+If  you provide  an argument  to  *CG-Method*,  it  will  omit  the  creation of snapshots and it will use `argv[1]` as the file list.

+## Checklist

-Note  that the  position files  have  4  columns:  the  type  of  atom,  and the coordinates x,  y and z.
+1. Note that  the position files have  4 columns:  the  type of  atom,  and the coordinates x,  y  and z.
 The velocitiy  files have 3  columns:  the velocities in x, y and z.
+2. The file `params.h` should be in `~/src` directory.
+3. You should compile whenever you change `params.h`.
+4. If called without arguments,  `params.h` should contain the relative path of positions and velocities.